Medishare Insurance: Christian Healthcare in 2026

 Let's clear up the biggest misconception right away: Medishare is not insurance.
 It's a healthcare sharing ministry operated by Christian Care Ministry (CCM), a nonprofit organization that's been around since 1993.
 Here's how it works in simple terms.

 The key difference?
 Traditional insurance companies are legally obligated to pay claims.
-With Medishare, there's no legal guarantee – it's based on shared faith and community commitment to help one another.
+With Medishare, there's no legal guarantee – it's based on shared faith and community commitment to help one another, and members remain solely responsible for payment of their medical bills at all times.

 Understanding Medishare's structure is crucial before you dive in.
-The system operates on what they call an "Annual Unshared Amount" (AUA) – essentially their version of a deductible.
+The system operates on what they call an "Annual Household Portion" (AHP) – essentially their version of a deductible.

 Here's the process step-by-step:

-- Pay monthly contributions – these vary based on age, family size, and chosen AUA
+- Pay monthly contributions – these vary based on age, family size, and chosen AHP

-- Submit medical bills that exceed your AUA to the ministry
+- Submit medical bills that exceed your AHP to the ministry through the provider portal

-- Receive sharing from other members for eligible expenses
+- Receive sharing from other members for eligible expenses, typically within 30 days

 - Pray for and encourage other members facing health challenges